"Like they said, we want each other, it’s fun, it’s been a while,

 Andrei had talked me through it, before we started.
 Made sure I understood what was gonna happen.
 Made me remember the safeword - made me promise to use it if I felt the need to, no need to act tough and bear it if I couldn’t.
 And they promised that they'll take care of me afterwards, asked me if I’ll need anything specific, and I told them I’ll trust them with it.

 Now, slowly I understood what they were doing - being gentle, caring, trying to be smaller so I could feel bigger, cuddling up to me, quiet and pliant, letting me hold them to make me feel more in charge.

-It was far from what just happened – the actual thing.
+It was far from what just happened - the actual thing.
 Me, blindfolded with hands and arms restrained, Andrei on top and in full control of the situation.
 I was helpless as they teased me in all the right ways.
 Bringing me high and then low and then even higher than before and then low again, repeating the process until I begged, quiet at first, and then louder.
-Then, they finally allowed me to let go, desperately, inside them, all while not being able to see anything, holding on just to the obscene sounds we were making.
+Then, they finally allowed me to let go, desperately, inside them, all while not being able to see anything, holding on just to the sensations and the obscene sounds we were making.

 It was frantic and filthy and.
 Fuck.
 Overwhelming.

 It was also strangely wonderful - succumbing, coming undone like that.

 But damn I was so fucking tired.
 I didn’t know it would take that much out of me.

 The aftercare, though, was working.

 I snuck a kiss to the top of their head and they held me a bit tighter.

 After a while Andrei spoke again.
 “Don’t you feel sticky?
 Wanna shower?
 Or soak in the tub?”